appliedepi/emory_training/README.md

 **WORK IN PROGRESS**

 [This website](https://appliedepi.github.io/emory_training) hosts
-training materials for the R demonstrations delivered by **Applied Epi** to 40 fellows and colleagues from the [Emory COVID-19 Response Collaborative](https://emorycovidcollaborative.org/) in August 2021.
+training materials for the R demonstrations first delivered by **Applied Epi** to 40 Rollins COVID-19 Epidemiology fellows and colleagues from the [Emory COVID-19 Response Collaborative](https://emorycovidcollaborative.org/) in August 2021.

 # Applied Epi